jrkosinski/oracle-example/README.md

 [Address Data Types](https://ethereum.stackexchange.com/questions/34024/when-exactly-address-datatype-should-be-used)

-##### Date types
+##### DateTime Types

-There is no native Date type in Solidity per se, as there is in Javascript for example (oh no, Solidity's sounding worse & worse with every paragraph!?).
+There is no native Date or DateTime type in Solidity per se, as there is in Javascript for example (oh no, Solidity's sounding worse & worse with every paragraph!?).
 Dates are natively addressed as timestamps of type uint (uint256).
 They are generally handles as Unix-style timestamps (seconds rather than milliseconds), as the block timestamp is a unix-style timestamp.
 In cases where you find yourself needing human-readable dates for various reasons, there are open-source libraries available.
 You might notice that I've used one in BoxingOracle:
 [DateLib.sol](https://github.com/jrkosinski/oracle-example/blob/part2-step1/oracle/contracts/DateLib.sol).
 OpenZeppelin also has date utilities as well as many other types of general utility libraries (We'll get to the *library* feature of Solidity shortly).
 Pro tip: [OpenZeppelin](https://openzeppelin.org/) is a good source (but of course not the only good source) for both knowldege and pre-written generic code that may help you to build your contracts up.